travel 101

 Limits and Special Items

 It’s wise to know your limits, so you’re not caught off guard.
 Not all items may be fully covered, and certain valuables such as jewelry, watches, and electronics might have specific limits.
-Let’s look at some of the limits and terminology used.
+Travel insurance often places limits on the reimbursement amount for high-value personal items, so it’s best to carry these valuables in your carry-on or look into additional coverage for these types of items.

 Per Article Limit: This is the maximum amount paid per item or set of related items.
 The maximum limits vary depending on the travel protection plan you select.